 In this article I will introduce you to some key considerations when choosing a hire bike.

 What type of bike to choose when cycling around the Channel Islands

 Firstly you need to identify what type of bike will suit you best.
-There many different types of bikes out there, but in general, hire companies offer these 3 or 4 types:
+There are many different types of bikes out there, but in general, hire companies offer 3 or 4 types:

 As the name suggests these are designed for road use, lightweight and fast.
 Perfect if you are based in one place for the stay and plan day rides only, they will enable you to clock-up the most miles (and views).
 However, they are very limited for transporting luggage and will not be good on even the lightest off-road trails and paths.
 Due to the drop handlebars they are not recommended unless you have ridden one before or are accompanied with experienced cyclists.

 These are perfect for any off-road adventure.
 There are some different types, from full suspension (front and rear suspension) and hardtail (front suspension only).
 Apart from full on mountain bike tracks, a hardtail will be more than capable and more cost effective.
 Mountain bikes can be used on the road too, just won’t be very fast.
 If you can, look for a bike that has disc brakes, which will provide much better braking.
 Racks can be fitted to mountain bikes so ask the hire company about this should you want to take luggage.

 Hybrid bikes are the jack of all trades.
 Again there is some variance, from having suspension or not, and different tyres, but in general they have a mountain bike style frame and flat handlebars, with rigid forks and tyres in between road and mountain bike tyres.
 These would be perfect for touring, with a lot of rack and storage options.
 They will be suitable for road use and light trails and paths due to their semi slick tyres.
 If you are not a regular cyclist, these could be the best option due to being simple and easy to ride on most surfaces.